Alex21c/AmazonClone/bestSellers/README/README.md

 3.   for reponsiveness : in bestSeller page i have use display: none when the perticular width has been touch and add some height and width of heading tag and paragraph tag to make a font-size small

+4. and the rest images show the responsiveness of the webpage.

 ## Key Features: